Driver is in U.S. illegally. Now he’s charged in the death of a Lancaster man, officials say

 Borbonio-Olivio, who federal immigration officials say is in this country without proper documentation, is now accused of killing a Lancaster man while driving with no license.

-Police and prosecutors charged Borbonio-Olivio, 42, of Lancaster, with reckless homicide late Tuesday in Sunday’s death of 60-year-old Charles Byrdic.
+Police and prosecutors charged Borbonio-Olivio, 42, of Lancaster, with reckless homicide late Tuesday in Saturday’s death of 60-year-old Charles Byrdic.

 Randy Newman, 6th Circuit Solicitor, confirmed to The Herald that arrest warrants for reckless homicide had been served.